-Arena attack tribute to be held at run
+Manchester Arena attack tribute held at run

 He said deciding to participate "felt right", adding: "I didn't think about how tough it would be, if I could even do it."

-Freya Lewis, who was seriously injured, will be the honorary starter in the junior event.
+Freya Lewis, 15, who was seriously injured, said she was "overwhelmed" after being the honorary starter in the junior event, in which she also took part.

-Along with her father Nick, who is running in the adult 10k race, she is also raising money for the hospital that treated her.
+Along with her father Nick, she is raising money for the hospital that treated her.

+"I wanted to give something back because they gave so much to me," she said.

 - 'Moving' tree trail to mark arena attack